stamparm/maltrail/README.md

 | HTTP request (169 B) | 602 ns |
 | DNS query, every name unique (DGA flood) | 1,102 ns |

 Workers share nothing mutable, so that cost is what each additional core buys you.
-Replaying the 866-byte mix:
+Offline replay of the 866-byte mix on the same processor, by worker count:

 | workers | packets/s | Gbit/s | vs 1 worker |
 | ---: | ---: | ---: | ---: |